 The buprenorphine and naloxone combination works together to block withdrawal symptoms associated with opioid addiction.
 Buprenorphine decreases withdrawal symptoms and opioid cravings without fully activating the opioid receptors, while naloxone works in the background as a deterrent to reduce relapses and overdoses during recovery.

-Congress passed the Drug Addiction Treatment Act of 2000, allowing competent physicians to prescribe narcotic medications (Schedules III through V) to treat OUD.
+Congress passed the Drug Addiction Treatment Act of 2000, allowing competent physicians to prescribe narcotic medications (Schedules III through V) to treat opioid addiction.
 This legislation ushered in a major paradigm shift, allowing opioid maintenance treatment to be delivered outside of methadone clinics.
 Nurse practitioners, physician assistants, and other types of medical professionals can now prescribe Suboxone.

 Suboxone begins to work within 20-60 minutes of the first dose.
 The medication reaches peak level within two to three hours and blocks opioid receptors for at least 24 hours.
 However, this can differ from person to person based on factors such as: